tc39/proposal-temporal/docs/instant.md

 <!-- prettier-ignore-end -->

 Bugs in `Date`=>`Temporal` conversions can be caused by picking the wrong time zone when converting from `Temporal.Instant` to `Temporal.ZonedDateTime`.
-For example, the example above constructs the `Date` using local-timezone parameters, so it uses the system time zone: `Temporal.Now.timeZone()`.
+For example, the example above constructs the `Date` using local-timezone parameters, so it uses the system time zone: `Temporal.Now.timeZoneId()`.
 But if the `Date` had been initialized with a string like `'2019-12-31'`, then getting the same date back in a `Temporal.PlainDate` would require using the `'UTC'` time zone instead.

 For discussion and code examples about picking the correct time zone, and also about `Date`<=>`Temporal` interoperability in general, see [Converting between `Temporal` types and legacy `Date`](cookbook.md#converting-between-temporal-types-and-legacy-date) in the documentation cookbook.